Those Who Sew in Tears

 I thought I was over all things health and wellness.
 But I was wrong!

 The influence of my chronically ill loved ones finally worked its way inside of me.
-Like seeds that were sown in the valley, they finally seemed to take root.
+Like seeds that were sown in the valley, they finally seemed to take hold.
 All of my husband's holistic nutrition education-- that came at me in the form of real life lessons, suddenly seemed to click and seemed applicable to me-- not just to those with serious illnesses.